OwenDa/portfolio-1/README.md

  <img src="assets/images/read-me-images/ami-responsivedesign-dark-adopt.png" alt="Screenshot of the World of Whippets Adopt page being viewed on ami.responsivedesign.is which approximates a website's appearance on some of the most common screen sizes.
 In this screenshot, the website's dark mode is shown." width="70%" height="70%">

+## Performance
+Performance testing was carried out via the tools covered in [Testing](#testing).

+### Image Optimisation
+Images were optimised with the following workflow:
+1. After initial placement to aid in the design process, images were reseized.
+2. Resized images were saved in PNG/JPG formats.
+3. PNG/JPG files were compressed (see [Tools](#tools)).
+4. These optimised images were then uploaded in place of the larger copies orginally used.
+5. The optimised images were also converted to AVIF format and copies uploaded accordingly.
+6. HTML was written to ensure that browsers which support AVIF display these files while browsers that do not support AVIF will use the PNG/JPG fallback instead.

+Each of these steps was carried out with one individual image file initially and the tested.
+The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.

 ## Acknowledgements
+Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received, as well as [Code Institute](https://codeinstitute.net/ie/) for tuition prior to the project inception.

 ### Code Credits:
-1. While the World of Whippets is original material composed and coded by the author, thanks is due to [Code Institute](https://codeinstitute.net/ie/) for tutorials and lessons preceding this project.
-2. "Whippet Fact File" table composed with reference to [this tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
+1. "Whippet Fact File" table composed with reference to [this tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
-3. Card design was partly based on this [W3Schools HowTo](https://www.w3schools.com/howto/howto_css_cards.asp).
+2. Card design was partly based on this [W3Schools HowTo](https://www.w3schools.com/howto/howto_css_cards.asp).
 3. Favicon added by following [these steps](https://lazaroibanez.com/how-to-add-a-favicon-to-github-pages-403935604460).
+4. Picture source and use of AVIF was assisted by [this brief tutorial](Credit: https://www.youtube.com/watch?v=rO6rvbN37ZA).

-### Tools & Resources:
+### Tools:
 1. [Material Design](https://material.io/)'s [Color Tool](https://material.io/resources/color/) was used in devising the colour scheme.
 2. Both [WebAIM](https://webaim.org/) and [Coolors.co](https://coolors.co)'s [Contrast Checker](https://coolors.co/contrast-checker) were used to compare colour contrast.
 3. Images were largely sourced using [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).